What is the meaning of the Temple curtain being torn in two at the moment of Jesus' death?

 May it ever be so with all of us whenever we contemplate Christ's death.

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They originally appeared in Standard a take-home curriculum piece correlated with the Enduring Word Bible studies series of adult Sunday school lessons published by The Foundry.
+The author wrote this devotional article while serving as a missionary in Italy.
+It originally appeared in Standard a Faith Connections take-home curriculum piece for adult Sunday school lessons published by The Foundry.